jensstein/oandbackup/FAQ.md

 - Performance, more of Performance and tons of Performance
 - obfuscation of the classical path structure
+- unrealiable file names (providers can rename the files as they like)

 #### Below some "performance" or time measuring infos from an older phone

 *related to a lot of SAF comments in the chat*

+Todays measurements are like 1-2 sec to scan ~500 backup instances.

 <details><summary>Click here to show the test-details ...</summary>